 Day 1: Must-Sees in the City Centre

-Kuala Lumpur offers a good mix of modern, authentic and green vibes.
-The city centre of Kuala Lumpur (KLCC) has it all.
-Not only the modern, authentic and green vibes make for a diverse city, but the multicultural society of Malaysia also adds to it as well.
-Malay, Chinese, Indian and many other ethnic groups have lived together in Malaysia for generations.
+Kuala Lumpur offers a good mix of modern, authentic, and green vibes.
+The city center of Kuala Lumpur (KLCC) has it all.
+Not only the modern, authentic, and green vibes make for a diverse city, but the multicultural society of Malaysia also adds to it as well.
+Malay, Chinese, Indian, and many other ethnic groups have lived together in Malaysia for generations.
 This results in a great variety of places of worship and amazing food mixes.
-We told you that the food in Malaysia is our favourite right?!
+We told you that the food in Malaysia is our favorite right?!
 Get ready for some serious foodgasms!

 Panoramic Views on Top of KL Tower

 The KL Tower makes for the highest views of the city.
 The tower is 421m high and is used as a communications tower.
 It’s possible to go observation deck, sky deck, or to have drinks & food in the Revolving Atmosphere 360° restaurant.
 The observation deck can be visited for $11, while the Skydeck is almost double the price.

 Not interested in going to the top of the KL tower?
 The KL tower is surrounded by the KL Forest Eco Park, which is great for a short visit!
 It’s one of the oldest permanent forest reserves in Malaysia.
 Besides green nature, you can also find some cool canopy walkways in the park.

 A historically important spot in Kuala Lumpur.
 In 1557, Malaysia proclaimed its independence (merdeka) here.
 The British flag was lowered and made place for the Malaysian one.
 Fun fact: the flag hangs on one of the tallest flagpoles in the world: 95-metres.
 Other historically important buildings surround the square: enough to explore!